Esri UC25

 Case Study:

-At Esri’s 2025 User Conference, I had the opportunity to design a set of agency kiosks for GISCorps, the GIS Professional Network (GPN), and the Society for Conservation GIS, located in the heart of the Expo Hall.
-The displays focused on communicating how these organizations use GIS to serve communities, empower professionals, and support global conservation efforts.
+At Esri’s 2025 User Conference, I designed a set of agency kiosks for GISCorps, the GIS Professional Network (GPN), and the Society for Conservation GIS, located in the heart of the Expo Hall.
+These displays communicated how each organization uses GIS to serve communities, empower professionals, and support global conservation efforts.

-After collecting and refining content from each client, I designed a series of clean, vibrant kiosks using dynamic grid systems, bold colors, and modern typography.
-The layouts balanced clarity with visual interest, ensuring that each organization’s mission and impact were easy to understand at a glance.
-These kiosks attracted thousands of attendees throughout the week and helped elevate the visibility of mission-driven GIS work at one of the world’s largest geospatial gatherings.
+Each kiosk balanced clarity with visual impact, ensuring that the organizations’ missions were easy to understand at a glance while still standing out in a high-traffic environment.
+The final displays attracted thousands of attendees throughout the week and helped elevate the visibility of mission-driven GIS work at one of the world’s largest geospatial conferences.

 Cart License Plates